Cagataay/liveapp_test_automation/README.md

 * Swipe in the gift overlay
 * Check don't miss the chat popup
 * Check media screen
+* Go to the family chat and check elements
+* Send text message to family chat
+* Send photo message to family chat
+* Send video message to family chat
+* Send audio message to family chat
+* Go to the family page from family chat
+* Check family option overlay as a family leader
+* Mute and unmute the family chat
+* Mute and unmute the members in family chat
+* Check family option overlay as a family member
+* Delete the family chat
+* Check leave family popup in family chat
+* Check welcome to family message
+* Leave family from family chat
+* Send request to join the family
+* Accept request to join the family

 ### Message Preconditions ###